domonda/api/README.md

-  "conversionRate": 1,                // Optional number greater zero or null "conversionRateDate": "2020-10-07", // Optional string with format "YYYY-MM-DD" or null "goodsServices": "Website Design",  // Optional string or null "deliveredFrom": "2020-09-01",      // Optional string with format "YYYY-MM-DD" or null "deliveredUntil": "2020-09-30",     // Optional string with format "YYYY-MM-DD" or null "iban": "DE02120300000000202051",   // Optional string or null "bic": "BYLADEM1001"                // Optional string or null }
+  "conversionRate": 1,                // Optional number greater zero or null "conversionRateDate": "2020-10-07", // Optional string with format "YYYY-MM-DD" or null "goodsServices": "Website Design",  // Optional string or null "deliveredFrom": "2020-09-01",      // Optional string with format "YYYY-MM-DD" or null, use for performance period "deliveredUntil": "2020-09-30",     // Optional string with format "YYYY-MM-DD" or null, use as single delivery date "iban": "DE02120300000000202051",   // Optional string or null "bic": "BYLADEM1001"                // Optional string or null }